Tricolore Salad with Oranges is inspired by the colors of the Italian flag:

 Have you ever noticed how beautiful citrus looks on a salad in a restaurant?
 That’s because the membrane has been removed.

-Follow these easy steps to “supreme” any citrus or click here for our step by step instructions and photos.
+Follow these easy steps to “supreme” any citrus fruit or click here for our step by step instructions and photos.

 - Cut off both ends of the orange.